Tartu, Estonia

 When we asked people why foreigners move to Tartu, they responded:

 "Tartu is an attractive destination for expats due to its vibrant culture, excellent quality of life, and low cost of living.
 The city is known for its beautiful architecture, lively nightlife, and numerous cultural events.
 Tartu is also home to a number of universities, making it an ideal place for expats looking to further their education.
 Additionally, the city is located in a picturesque setting, surrounded by forests and rivers, and offers plenty of outdoor activities for those looking to explore the great outdoors.
-With its friendly locals, safe environment, and excellent public transportation, Tartu is an ideal destination for expats looking for a new home," said one expat living in Tartu.
+With its friendly locals, safe environment, and excellent public transportation, Tartu is an ideal destination for expats looking for a new home," said one expat.

 About the Author